-8. Disconnect the cables by pulling the connectors straight off the card.
-Remove the card from the computer assembly.
+7. Disconnect the cables by pulling the connectors straight off the card.

+8. Remove the card from the computer assembly.

+- 9. Install the replacement AirPort Extreme/Bluetooth card, and reassemble and test the computer.
+Follow these important replacement considerations: - Check that three small bumpers are installed on the logic board in the orientation shown (in relation to the standoffs and card connector).
-9. After connecting the antenna cables, install the replacement AirPort Extreme/ Bluetooth card by aligning the card directly over the connector and pressing down on the board over the connector area only.

-Important: A soft "snap" sound tells you that the card is connected to the logic board.

-Make sure the antenna cables are routed over the heatsink, as shown.
-Then install the two card screws followed by the Y-shaped bracket and screws.
+- After connecting the antenna cables, install the replacement card by aligning the card directly over the connector and pressing down on the board over the connector area only. - Important: A soft "snap" sound tells you that the card is connected to the logic board. - Make sure the antenna cables are routed over the heatsink, as shown.
+Then install the card holder and two screws followed by the last screw at the upper corner of the card.

-10. Reassemble and test the computer.

 - Soft cloth

 - #0 Phillips screwdriver

-- · Black stick (or other nonconductive nylon or plastic tool)
+- Black stick (or other nonconductive nylon or plastic tool)

 - Battery

-- Keyboard and RAM shield
+- · Keyboard and RAM shield

+- AirPort Extreme Card

 - Memory card

 - Bottom case

-- Bottom shield
+- · Bottom shield

 - DC-in board

 - Top case

 - Top shield

 - 1. Warning: When removing the modem, be careful not to strain the modem cable or shield.
 Read all of the procedure before removing and replacing the modem. - 2.
-Peel up any strips of tape, if present, at the modem board. - 3.
-Remove the two identical 3.5-mm long screws from the modem board.
+Peel up any strips of tape, if present, from the modem board. - 3.
+Remove the following screws: - · two identical 3.5-mm long screws from the modem board - · one screw from the small shield